Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives such as create-team or delete-team.
-It does not mention prerequisites, context, or when to avoid using it.
+There is no guidance on when to use this tool versus alternatives such as 'create-team' or 'delete-team'.
+It does not mention prerequisites, permissions, or context where this tool is appropriate.
+The sibling tools list includes many update tools, but the description provides no differentiation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.